A new piece by Chopin has been discovered after almost 200 years

 Frederic Chopin by Wodzinska.
 Picture: Alamy

-The manuscript is dated between 1830 and 1835, when Chopin was in his early 20s and has several peculiarities.
+As reported in the New York Times, the manuscript is dated between 1830 and 1835, when Chopin was in his early 20s, and the music differs in many ways from the composer’s usual style.

 Though believed to be complete, the work is shorter than Chopin’s other waltzes – only 48 measures long with a repeat, or about 80 seconds.
 The piece, in the key of A minor, has unusual dynamic markings, including a triple forte, signifying maximum volume, near the start.

-“This is not the most complicated music by Chopin,” he added, “but it is one of the most authentic Chopin styles that you can imagine.”
+“This is not the most complicated music by Chopin,” he told the publication, “but it is one of the most authentic Chopin styles that you can imagine.”